U.S. Higher Education Opportunity Act (HEOA)

 IWP is certified to operate from the State Council of Higher Education for Virginia (SCHEV) (as indicated under “Private and Out of State College & Universities Certified to Operate in Virginia” on the SCHEV webpage: https://www.schev.edu/index/students-and-parents/explore/virginia-institutions).
 Our SCHEV certificate may be found here: IWP SCHEV Certificate (Sept 2021 – Aug 2022).
 SCHEV is also the agency of last resort in the grievance process and may be contacted here.

-IWP is a participating institution in the National Council for State Authorization Reciprocity Agreements (NC-SARA): https://www.nc-sara.org/directory.
+IWP has been approved to participate in the National Council for State Authorization Reciprocity Agreements: https://www.nc-sara.org/directory.
 NC-SARA may be contacted here as an agency of last resort in the grievance process.

 Copyright Infringement Policies and Sanctions